-These courses provide students with knowledge of the theory and practice behind the production of a diagnostic radiographic image and the materials used to preserve the image.
+This course provides students with knowledge of the theory and practice behind the production of a diagnostic radiographic image and the materials used to preserve the image.
 Topics include fundamentals of the photographic process, recording material, film, cassettes, processing solutions, processing equipment, image quality, artefacts, and quality control pertaining to processing and sensitometry.
-LECTURES/LABORATORIES: 4 hours HOURS OF CREDIT: 4
+LECTURES/LABORATORIES: 3 hours Three hours of credit